-The NCAA will provide certain championships relevant equipment (sideline hydration product, competition sideline hydration equipment etc.) on a sport-by-sport basis that must be used in all championship activity.
+The NCAA will provide certain championships relevant equipment (sideline hydration product, sideline hydration equipment, etc.) on a sport-by-sport basis that must be used in all championship activity.
 The purpose of the product and equipment is to hydrate student-athletes for competition.
 Each championship will receive information from the NCAA pertaining to any product and equipment that will be provided.
 Following the championships, each host site will be required to provide the NCAA with a completed inventory sheet (template provided by the NCAA) and pictures for proof of performance.
-For Division III Women's Ice Hockey, equipment and supplies will be provided for the finals site only.